5 steps to maximize IPO benefits with charitable giving

 To achieve the most favorable tax treatment and take advantage of this gifting strategy, you’ll want to confirm the following: Have you held the shares for more than a year before gifting them to charity?
 Have the shares appreciated in value from the time of the initial investment(s)?

 From the company to the underwriters, certain parties can establish contractual restrictions that prohibit transactions in company stock.
-For example, it is a common practice for underwriters to establish a 90- to 180-day lock-up immediately after the IPO.
+For example, it is a common practice for underwriters to establish a 90- to 180-day lock-up period immediately after the IPO.

 Alternatively, companies may set up trading windows for all or a select group of employees to avoid any instances of potentially using inside information to trade improperly.